hardik1609/HALSampleApp/bootburn.md

 tools/deploy.py --options "launch create-images"
 ```

-Flash BSP Images (This will reuse the previously generated images and not
+Flash BSP Images
-generate the new images)
+***Note: This will not generate the any images, please use create-images option
+   to generate images***
 ```bash
 tools/deploy.py --options "aurix-device /dev/ttyUSB3" -o "launch flash-images"
 ```